Bible Study Overview: Ruth for Today’s Walk with God

 How this ancient story speaks into our everyday choices

-Additionally, let Boaz’s integrity shape how you hold influence.
-Whether you manage a team, volunteer at church, or care for kids, choose policies and patterns that protect the vulnerable.
+And let Boaz’s integrity shape how you use influence.
+If you manage a team, volunteer at church, or care for kids, choose ways to protect the vulnerable.
 Integrity is not grandstanding; it is consistent goodness when no one is watching.

 Third, welcome outsiders in tangible ways.
 Ruth’s inclusion challenges prejudice and widens our view of who belongs among God’s people.
 Perhaps greet the newcomer at service, learn a name, or make space at your table.
 Hospitality is often how hope walks through the door, and the church in Acts shows that same openhearted welcome.